Extensions & Integrations

 DeepL Setup

-First, you need to get an API authentication key from your DeepL Account.
-Copy the key from the "Authentication Key for DeepL API" section and add it as an environment variable.
+Get your API key from your DeepL Account.
+Copy the key from the "Authentication Key for DeepL API" section.

 export APOS_DEEPL_API_SECRET=your-key-here